 Think about that for a moment.
 Your preferred stock of $500 per share is paying you $25 per year in dividends, or a 5% yield, but you also get a lottery ticket that allows you to trade in your preferred stock and exchange it for 50 shares of common stock.
 That means your "cost" of converting to common is $10 per share ($500 preferred stock divided by 50 shares of common stock = $10 cost per share in the event of conversion).

-Imagine XYZ Bank made an announcement and the common stock skyrockets to $30 per share.
+Now, imagine that XYZ Bank made an announcement and the common stock skyrocketed to $30 per share.
 You would take your 100 shares of preferred stock and convert them into 50 shares of common stock each for a total of 5,000 shares of common stock.
-You could immediately sell your common stock for $150,000 because $30 per share market price x 5,000 shares = $150,000.
+You could immediately sell your common stock for $150,000 because $30 per share x 5,000 shares = $150,000.
 Your cost was only $50,000 when you bought the convertible preferred, so you tripled your money, and you collected dividends up until the time you exercised the conversion rights.

 This makes it easy to see why understanding the terms of your convertible preferred shares is so important.